2.0.0 • Published 1 year ago

 useKmenu Hook

-useKmenu is a utility hook that gives you some useful functions and information about the current status of the menu.
+useKmenu is a utility hook that adds utility and gives you information about the current status of the menu.
 You can use these for a multitude of different things such as nested routes on the command menu or for toggling the menu through a button on your UI.

 Here's a list of all the information it provides: